tesla809/erc-20-tutorial/README.md

 Once the context is established, it is suggested that you dig deeper into those concepts later. -->

+If you are curious, check out this [basic introduction to Ethereum](https://ethereum.org/en/developers/docs/intro-to-ethereum/).

 ### Note on Solidity

 Solidity is a programming scripting language to create smart contracts on Ethereum Virtual Machine (EVM) based blockchains.
 Ethereum was the first programmable blockchain that allows any arbitrary logic.
 Bitcoin has scripting capabilities, but it is severely limited.